Huang2077/DragonBoatRacingGame/README.md

 # Android_Dragon-Boat-Racing-Game
 This is a mobile game based on Android platform.
 The game called "Dragon Boat Racing"
 If you want play this game.
-Please use the "debug-apk.apk"
+Please use the "app-debug.apk"

 The rules of the game are as follows：
 (1) The embankment should move down continuously (vertical screen);